section-engineering-education/engineering-education/articles/visual-database-design-with-mysql-workbench/index.md

 ![MySQL Workbench forward engineer wizard](/engineering-education/visual-database-design-with-mysql-workbench/mysql-wb-forward-engineering-step-5-review-sql.jpg)

 **Step 6**
 This is the final step.
 Click finish to commit.
-The generated SQL file is used to create a database in the connected MySQL Server.
+The generated SQL file is used to create a physical database in the connected MySQL Server.

 ![MySQL Workbench forward engineer wizard](/engineering-education/visual-database-design-with-mysql-workbench/mysql-wb-forward-engineering-step-6-progress.jpg)

-To view the database created in MySQL Workbench, navigate to `Database` > `Connect to Database`.
-Choose an existing connection to connect to MySQL Server.
+To view the database created on MySQL Workbench, navigate to `Database` > `Connect to Database`.
+Choose an existing connection to connect to MySQL Server or create a new one.
 The database created will be as shown in the screenshot below.

 ![MySQL Workbench databases](/engineering-education/visual-database-design-with-mysql-workbench/mysql-wb-databases.jpg)